 Employees won’t understand the purpose of BSA reports and compliance activities unless they’re put into context in terms of employees’ daily lives.
 In other words, training should teach employees how the information in compliance reports is used to support investigations and keep people safe.

 From being used to confront terrorist organizations to fighting cyber threats and more, BSA compliance activities provide some of the most important information to law enforcement and other people and agencies who work to protect the nation and its citizens every day.
 Make sure your employees understand just how important they are to the overall process.

 Key Takeaways To Create A Culture Of Compliance For Your Crypto Business

 Building a culture of compliance not only keeps you, your business, and your employees out of trouble, it can also give your business a competitive advantage.

 After all, most people prefer to work with a business with a great reputation for compliant business practices than a business that has been the subject of AML enforcement actions.

-If you need help developing a strong cryptocompliance program, testing your program, or assessing your policies and procedures so you can start building a culture of compliance, submit the form below and schedule a free consultation with the compliance experts at BitAML today:
+If you need help developing a strong cryptocurrency compliance program, testing your program, or assessing your policies and procedures so you can start building a culture of compliance, reach out and schedule a free consultation with the compliance experts at BitAML today.